-You might think of superfoods as those that offer more benefits per bite.
+You might think of superfoods as those that provide more benefits per bite.
 These foods are nutritious but offer a little something extra.
 Superfoods may be higher in fiber, vitamins and minerals, yet also offer anti-inflammatory or antioxidant nutrients, phytonutrients, or other compounds that might have health benefits.

 What are the best superfoods?

 Though superfoods can include exotic-sounding ingredients like açai, goji berries, or maca, there are plenty in the produce aisle at the local supermarket and maybe in your fridge at home too.
 Consider adding these everyday superfoods to your cart next time you shop.

-Blueberries, raspberries, blackberries, strawberries, and cranberries often land at the top of superfood lists – for good reason.
+Blueberries, raspberries, blackberries, strawberries, and cranberries often land at the top of superfood lists – for a good reason.
 These sweet-tart gems are high in water, fiber, and vitamin C, in addition to other nutrients.
-Berries boast a number of phytochemicals that may help fight heart disease and certain cancers among other benefits.
+Berries boast several phytochemicals that may help fight heart disease and certain cancers among other benefits.